jypipi/cse15l-lab-reports/lab-report-5-week-10.md

 ## Preparation

-To run the tests and compare the results efficiently, I saved the outputs of the two implementations in two files and then employed a powerful tool `vimdiff` that can highlight the differences line by line.
+To run the tests and compare the results efficiently, I saved the outputs of the two implementations in two files and then employed a powerful tool `vimdiff` to highlight the differences line by line.

 ```
 # A Simplified Procedure

-# Save my implementation's output
+# Run tests and save my implementation's output
 $ bash script.sh > resultsForReport5MyParse.txt

-# Save the provided implementation's output
+# Run tests and save the provided implementation's output
 $ bash script.sh > resultsForReport5Provided.txt

 # Run vimdiff to see differences